Killing of Chantel Moore

 On June 4, 2020, Chantel Moore, an Indigenous Canadian woman, was shot and killed by Constable Jeremy Son of the Edmundston, New Brunswick police, who were called to perform a wellness check on her.
 Moore's death drew national attention and outrage.
-However, the New Brunswick’s public prosecution service said it found Son's actions were "reasonable under the circumstances" and he was not charged with any crime.
+However, New Brunswick’s public prosecution service said it found Son's actions to be reasonable in the circumstances and he was not charged with any crime.

 Background

-Moore was a member of the Tla-o-qui-aht First Nation and had recently moved to New Brunswick to be closer to her six-year-old daughter, who was living with Moore’s mother.
-The wellness check was asked for by Moore's boyfriend in Toronto, who was worried Moore was being harassed.
+Moore was a member of the Tla-o-qui-aht First Nation and had recently moved to Edmundston to be closer to her mother and six-year old daughter.
+The wellness check was asked for by Moore's boyfriend in Montreal, who was worried about Moore after she reported being harassed or someone possibly trying to break in to her home during a housewarming party.

 Incident

 Moore opened the door to her residence holding a knife and walked towards the responding officer.
-When commands in French to drop the knife were not followed, he fired four times, killing Moore.
-He was not equipped with a Taser.
+When commands by the officer, in French, to drop the knife were not followed, he fired four times, killing Moore.
+The officer was not equipped with a Taser.